 Inconsistency in your responses makes the inclusive choice harder to see.
 When leadership consumes its own DEI resources and rewards those who do the same, employee buy-in can increase dramatically.

 Use our Recognize engagement template to show your appreciation for team members who are engaged with the DEI content you are sharing.
-The question at the end facilitated an opportunity for the employees engagement to catalyze resource improvement or further support for initiatives.
+The question at the end facilitated an opportunity for the employee’s engagement to catalyze resource improvement or further support for initiatives.

 If leadership is inconsistent in discouraging harmful responses to DEI initiatives, employees are more likely to stop engaging with your resources.
 Similarly, if you spotlight employees who practice inclusive behaviours, employees are more likely to take your resources seriously and see its value.

-You can use our Encourage engagement this template to let your team members know that their engagement is important to you, and that you notice when they are disengaged.
+You can use our Encourage engagement this template to let your team members know that their engagement is important to you and that you notice when they are disengaged.
 Your question facilitates the opportunity for dialogue about barriers or fears they might have with buying into DEI.

 Explicit time for learning

-D&I education and investment is new for a lot of organizations.
+DEI education and investment are new for a lot of organizations.
 It is critical to set an expectation for how much time team members invest in DEI education weekly to ensure engagement happens.
 DEI needs to be a weekly priority alongside any other job expectation.
 This not only sets a standard for employees who might need a push to get started, but it also eliminates any fears for employees who are worried that they are spending too much time on DEI in comparison to their colleagues.

 Your vision for an inclusive and diverse workplace is powerful.
 Sometimes, when we break down each unit, workshop, or activity, as the designers, we can clearly see how each step contributes to the wider goal.
 Sometimes it’s not as easy for all team members to immediately see that trajectory.

-It is important to share what the company’s short and long term DEI goals are, so that team members can believe that their 30min a week investment is contributing to something bigger than themselves.
+It is important to share what the company’s short and long-term DEI goals are, so that team members can believe that their 30min a week investment is contributing to something bigger than themselves.
 This adds ownership to each individual and encourages employees to take their buy-in seriously.